iwona-pekala/a11y-bug-fixes/html/button/button-checklist.md

 - Button can be activated with Enter ***and*** Space keys
 - Button has correct role
 - Button has a name
+- Button's label is included in its name